TMT analysis: Trainee solicitor, Jack Sayle of Taylor Vinters explores the legal implications surrounding ChatGPT.

 NFTs—the key legal and regulatory issuesSTOP PRESS—Impact of the Retained EU Law (Revocation and Reform) Act 2023: This document contains references to retained EU law (REUL) and associated terms introduced by the European Union (Withdrawal) Act 2018 in connection with Brexit.
 From 1 January 2024,

-Autonomous and connected vehicles—data protection and privacy issuesSTOP PRESS—Impact of the Retained EU Law (Revocation and Reform) Act 2023: This document contains references to retained EU law (REUL) and associated terms introduced by the European Union (Withdrawal) Act 2018 in connection with
+Autonomous vehicles—key legal issuesSTOP PRESS—Impact of the Retained EU Law (Revocation and Reform) Act 2023: This document contains references to retained EU law (REUL) and associated terms introduced by the European Union (Withdrawal) Act 2018 in connection with Brexit.
+From 1 January 2024, REUL

 0330 161 1234